dbca-wa/sdis/docs/source/faq.rst

 The general purpose of SDIS is to encourage project management through the correct approval of related project documentation, and to audit the human decisions.
 However, sometimes we need to fast-track some processes and override the system.
 A system admin with sufficient permissions can do so.

-* SDIS admins assist BCS staff with the updates and their approval.
+* SDIS admins assist DBCA staff with the updates and their approval.
 Some projects and documents get stuck and need a superuser to reset approvals.
 * Given a draft of the organigram, the developer updates the print version.
 * Any other changes to the report structure are applied by the developer upon request from the Directorate.